VIP Photography Tour

 This is our most famous North Korea tour concept – A VIP North Korea photography tour run by photographers for photographers.
 At Rocky Road Travel we have the access to places in North Korea and the know-how to get you the best shots.

-This tour will be capped at 7 people (normally 25) in order to present you with the best and rarest opportunity to photograph daily life in North Korea.
+This tour will be capped at 7 people (normally 25 in the DPRK) in order to present you with the best and rarest opportunity to photograph daily life in North Korea.

 This is not a conventional DPRK tour that you may know.
 Besides the usual stops at Mansudae Grand Monument and Kumsusan Palace of the Sun, we have designed an itinerary that allows you time in key places to get that perfect shot.
 We get up early to catch sunrise along scenic spots like the Taedong River and the Juche Tower.
 We will also get golden hour shots at the iconic 105 storey Ryugyong Hotel and other various street scenes/famous landmarks.